Advertiser Disclosure

 2. Greenwich Village

-Greenwich Village is young and hip with a great nightlife, and is considered one of the most delicious foodie neighborhoods in the city!
-Nearby attractions include Washington Square Park, Bleecker Street Records, the famous Comedy Cellar, NYU, and tons of restaurants in the area.
+Greenwich Village is young and hip and has great nightlife!
+Nearby attractions include Washington Square Park, the famous Comedy Cellar, New York University, and many restaurants and bars.

-Stay in Chelsea if you want to be in one of the city’s cultural hubs known for its art galleries, foodie scene, incredible location, and gorgeous brick apartment buildings.
-As this is one of the most desired places to live in NYC, staying here will increase your chance of bumping into celebrities.
+Stay in Chelsea if you want to be in one of the city’s cultural hubs, known for its art galleries, foodie scene, incredible location, and gorgeous brick apartment buildings.
+As this is one of the most desired places to live in New York, staying here will increase your chance of bumping into celebrities.

-If you want to explore other parts of NYC, it’s only a 20-minute subway ride to just about everywhere else in Manhattan.
+If you want to explore other parts of New York, it’s only a 20-minute subway ride to just about everywhere else in Manhattan.

 4. DUMBO

 Just across the Manhattan and Brooklyn Bridges lies this trendy neighborhood.
 You can’t help but fall in love with this area filled with independent boutiques, restaurants, trendy cafes, and killer views.
-Sadly, there aren’t a lot of options here for hotels, which make the available choices pretty pricey.
+Sadly, there aren’t many hotels here, which makes the available places pretty pricey.

 5. Tribeca

-Tribeca is where to stay if you’re here on business and don’t necessarily want to be in the heart of the Financial District.
-This is also a great spot if you want to be in one of the coolest parts in the city while still in a convenient location for getting almost everywhere in Manhattan.
+Tribeca is where to stay if you’re visiting on business and don’t necessarily want to be in the heart of the Financial District.
+This is also a great spot if you want to be in one of the coolest parts of the city while still in a convenient place for getting almost everywhere in Manhattan.
 It’s also an easy commute to Brooklyn from here.

 6. Upper East Side